muhammed-arshid/Corona-Virus-Prediction-Using-Chest-Images/README.md

-# An attempt- Detection of COVID-19 presence from Chest X-ray scans using CNN & Class Activation Maps
+# An attempt- Detection of COVID-19 presence from Chest X-ray scans using CNN